Shifting the Paradigm to Advance Health and Build Community

-To equip historically marginalized populations with opportunities for optimal health outcomes
+To equip marginalized populations with opportunities for optimal health outcomes

 Equity in Health Advisor Network